Best Cities for Travel Nurses in 2024

 Source: ZipRecruiter.com

 Travel nurse companies and recruiters work with travel nurses to find the best placement at the highest possible salary.
-Some companies have specific contracts and are able to offer higher pay than others.
+Some companies have specific contracts and can offer higher pay than others.
 In fact, two travel nurses working in the same unit at the same hospital may make two different salaries.
-It’s important to pick a company you feel comfortable will and advocate on your behalf to get higher wages.
+It’s important to pick a company you feel comfortable will advocate on your behalf to get higher wages.

 At times, the recruiter will be more important than the company.
 The recruiter is your direct liaison with the hospital administration and will be your go-to for all contract negotiations, extensions, cancellations, and any issue that may arise during the assignment.